- 88.5 million living trees planted

 The story so far...

-Cauvery Calling is a movement that has germinated from a seed that was planted 23 years ago.
+Cauvery Calling is a movement that germinated from a seed that was planted over two decades ago.

-In 1998, a team of UN experts predicted that by 2025, nearly 60% of Tamil Nadu would become a desert.
-That this rich land, which has been farmed continuously for more than 12,000 years, could become a desert seemed inconceivable to Sadhguru, who, in his own words, doesn’t like predictions.
+In 1998, a team of experts predicted that by 2025, nearly 60% of Tamil Nadu would become a desert.
+That this rich land, which has been farmed continuously for more than 12,000 years, could become a desert seemed inconceivable to Sadhguru, who, in his own words, does not like predictions.
 Sadhguru decided to drive around Tamil Nadu to assess the situation himself.
-He knew then that we might not even make it to 2025... not only had small rivers dried up and homes built on their riverbeds, there was not enough moisture in the soil for even palm trees – typical desert vegetation – to survive.
-It was evident that rampant loss of tree cover was rapidly leaving the once-rich soil barren and turning the land into desert.
-It was at this point that the blueprint to bring back green cover and turn the tide for our Soil and Water was conceived.
+He realized then that we might not even make it to 2025...
+Not only had small rivers dried up and homes been built on their riverbeds, there was not enough moisture in the soil for even palm trees – typical desert vegetation – to survive.
+It was evident that the rampant loss of tree cover was rapidly leaving the once-rich soil barren and turning the land into desert.
+It was at this point that the blueprint to bring back green cover and turn the tide for our soil and water was conceived.

 The initial years were spent in creating a core group of people with a deep understanding and concern for the environment.
 The very first activity we engaged in was to green our own backyard.
 The glorious Velliangiri Hills, which form the backdrop of the Isha Yoga Center, had been stripped bare, brown from years of illegal timber trade.
 Under Sadhguru’s guidance, a few hundred volunteers joined forces.
 Over 22 days, using simple implements, they went up these hills and sowed close to six million seeds of native species.
 Today our Velliangiris are moist and green right through the torrid summer months.
 This momentum segued in 2002 into Vanashree Eco Center, a volunteer-driven tree planting initiative.